Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 That sounds like a good assumption, right there.

 Yeah.
-FUEL CELL 3 is lost anyways, FLIGHT.
+FUEL CELL 3 is lost anyways, for us.

 Turn Charlie 1 thruster OFF.